TZstatsADS/fall2019-proj1--jessmathew/doc/README.md

 VERY IMPORTANT: You need to go to the "figs" folder and download "CiaraFuture.jpg" and "FutureZahirWilburn.jpg".
 Save them into the same data folder that has "lyrics.RData".
 These images are used to generate the final HTML output.

+ALSO IMPORTANT: There's a portion that has the data for a couple of other male and female artists.
+What I do is overwrite the data with just data for Future and Ciara.
+I left the other information there in case any of the peer reviewers wanted to play around with the data and use some of their favorite artists.

 The longest portion to run is the stemming section.
 On my computer it takes about 30 minutes, hopefully for you it is the same!

 TextProcessing.Rmd is the file that was given to us by the intructor group.
 I modified it to remove all vulgar words as well, because I wanted a little more meaning for the lyrics I was analyzing.